-Rendering of the Computing, Design, Research, and Learning Center’s Morgan Street facade.
+Rendering of the Computing, Design, Research and Learning Center’s Morgan Street facade.

 Dream big.
 Work hard.
 Do good.
-Six words that help encapsulate much of what UIC has been about in its short fifty-two year history.
+Six words that help encapsulate much of what UIC has been about in its short fifty-three year history.
 Today, they also specifically describe the College of Engineering, as Dean Peter Nelson and staff help to chart the course for the next fifty years of history by making plans to construct two new buildings that will serve a student body that has been growing steadily over the last decade and is projected to continue that growth.
-Since December, building plans have progressed in key ways.
+Since December 2016, building plans have progressed in key ways.

-Computing, Design, Research, and Learning Center
+Computing, Design, Research and Learning Center

-Plans for the College’s new Computing, Design, Research, and Learning Center (CDRLC) made significant progress in December 2016, thanks to meeting a key fundraising goal for the project: A matching challenge was issued by E. Eugene Carter who agreed to contribute $1.5 million in matching dollars on the first $1.5 million raised for the building.
+Plans for the College’s new Computing, Design, Research and Learning Center (CDRLC) made significant progress in December 2016, thanks to meeting a key fundraising goal for the project: A matching challenge was issued by E. Eugene Carter who agreed to contribute $1.5 million in matching dollars on the first $1.5 million raised for the building.
 This challenge was met by 30 donors.
 Together, with Dr. Carter’s gift, they collectively helped raise a total of $3.7M by December 31, 2016.

 The CDRLC is planned to be a 168,000 square foot/six story building facing Taylor Street and immediately adjacent to the Engineering Research Facility.
 It is targeted for completion in 2021 at an approximate cost of $80 million.